 The Benefits of Using Mulch and Compost in Landscaping

-It is important to use the right type of mulch and compost for your specific plants and climate.
-Talk to your local garden center or landscaper for advice on the best mulch and compost for your landscape.
+It's important to use the right type of mulch and compost for your specific plants and climate.
+For the best results, consult your local garden center or a landscaping professional for advice tailored to your landscape.

 Back to blog